Philippines CRS savings group member smiling

 The unique nature of our network enables us to respond at scale but within a truly local context.

 CRS’ staff of over 7,000 includes more than 500 employees in its world headquarters in Baltimore, MD, and over 6,000 employees overseas, 92% of whom are national staff from the countries in which CRS operates.
 The agency’s employees represent diverse religious, cultural and professional backgrounds and share a commitment to the mission of CRS.
-CRS works in Africa, Latin America, the Caribbean, South Asia, Southeast Asia, Southeast Europe, the Caucasus, and the Middle East.
+The agency works in Africa, Latin America, the Caribbean, South Asia, Southeast Asia, Southeast Europe, the Caucasus, and the Middle East.

 CRS also draws on partnerships with diocese and local parishes around the world and with our sister organization Caritas Internationalis with staff in virtually every country in the world